Zhongguancun: History

 Zhongguancun was recognized by the central government of China in 1988, and officially named "Beijing High-Technology Industry Development Experimental Zone".
-In 1999, Zhongguancun became the "Zhongguancun Science & Technology Zone", with seven parks: Haidian, Fengtai, Changping, Electronics City (in Chaoyang), Yizhuang, Desheng, and Jianxiang.
-The original Zhongguancun became known as Haidian Park of the Zhongguancun Zone.
+In 1999, Zhongguancun became the "Zhongguancun Science & Technology Zone" with seven parks: Haidian, Fengtai, Changping, Electronics City (in Chaoyang), Yizhuang, Desheng, and Jianxiang.
+The original Zhongguancun became known as the Haidian Park of the Zhongguancun Zone.

-Notable education and research centres
+Notable education and research centers

-Zhongguancun has an association with China's two most prestigious universities, Peking University and Tsinghua University, along with the Chinese Academy of Sciences, all of which are in close proximity.
+Zhongguancun has an association with China's two most prestigious universities, Peking University and Tsinghua University, along with Beijing Normal University and the Chinese Academy of Sciences, all of which are in close proximity.

-Secondary schools in Zhongguancun include Affiliated High School of Peking University and High School Affiliated to Renmin University of China.
+Secondary schools in Zhongguancun include the Affiliated High School of Peking University and the High School Affiliated to Renmin University of China.

 Government infrastructure

 The Zhongguancun Administrative Committee oversees the city.
 The State Administration of Foreign Experts Affairs (SAFEA) has its headquarters in Zhongguancun.

 Notable companies and landmarks

 Hailong Market, Guigu Market, Taipingyang Market, Dinghao Market and Kemao Market are prominent IT and electronics technology bazaars, noted for "shops with a shop", where bargaining is the norm.
 According to the 2004 Beijing Statistical Yearbook, there were over 12,000 high-tech enterprises operating in Zhongguancun's seven parks, with 489,000 technicians employed.

-The most notable companies that grew up in Zhongguancun are Stone Group, Founder Group, and Lenovo Group, each founded during 1984 to 1985.
+The most notable companies that grew up in Zhongguancun are Stone Group, Founder Group, Glodon and Lenovo Group, each founded from 1984 to 1985.
 Stone was the first successful technology company to be operated by private individuals outside of the government of China.
 Founder is a technology company that spun off Peking University.
 Lenovo Group spun off from Chinese Academy of Sciences with Liu Chuanzhi, a hero of Zhongguancun and current chairman, eventually taking the helm.
-Lenovo purchased IBM's PC division with $1.75 billion in 2005, making it the world's third-largest PC maker.
+Lenovo purchased IBM's PC division for $1.75 billion in 2005, making it the world's third-largest PC maker.
 Both Founder and Lenovo Group maintain strong connections to their academic backers, who are significant shareholders.